Our complaints procedure

 We aim to provide all of our clients with the best possible service, but on the rare occasion you feel our service has missed the mark, we have a full complaints procedure in place to help us identify and fully resolve the issue.

-If you wish to make a complaint about the service you’ve received from First4lawyers during any part of the claims process, then you can contact us either by phone on 0800 567 7866, email us at email@example.com or write to us at:
+If you wish to make a complaint about the service you’ve received from First4lawyers during any part of the claims process, then you can contact us either by phone on 0800 567 7866, email us at email@example.com or by visiting or write to us at:

 1 Dundas Street